synology-community/terraform-provider-synology/docs/resources/virtualization_guest.md

 ---
-page_title: "synology_virtualization_guest Resource - synology"
+page_title: "Synology Virtualization Guest Resource - synology"
 subcategory: "Virtualization"
 description: |-
-  A guest on the Synology NAS Gueststation.
+  Virtualization --- A guest on the Synology NAS Gueststation.
 ---

-# synology_virtualization_guest (Resource)
+# Synology Virtualization Guest (Resource)

 A guest on the Synology NAS Gueststation.